 The perils of exploring in the Arctic are many, including the sub-freezing temperatures, storms, difficulty in hunting for food and traveling across sheets of ice which varied in thickness.
 Despite the cold temperatures near the North Pole, the movement of currents underneath the ice cause changes to the surface.
 Mountains of ice arise blocking paths of travel while leads (open lanes of water) appear, posing danger for the men of falling into the water and drowning or freezing to death within minutes.

-From 1908-1909, Henson and Peary would once again make a run at making it to the North Pole, departing New York on July 6, 1908.
+From 1908-1909, Henson and Peary would once again take a run at making it to the North Pole, departing from New York on July 6, 1908.
 The North Pole (often referred to as the Geographic North Pole but not to be confused with the North Magnetic Pole ) is the northernmost point on the Earth.
 It refers to the point in the Northern Hemisphere where the surface of the Earth meets the planet’s axis of rotation and it defined as geodetic latitude 90° North.
 This expedition was meant to be the most serious run ever made and the expedition crew was very large.
 According to National Geographic, Henson and Perry left on the SS Roosevelt on August 18, 1908, along with “22 Inuit men, 17 Inuit women, 10 children, 246 dogs, 70 tons (64 metric tons) of whale meat from Labrador, the meat and blubber of 50 walruses, hunting equipment, and tons of coal.
 In February, Henson and Peary departed their anchored ship at Ellesmere Island’s Cape Sheridan, with the Inuit men and 130 dogs working to lay a trail and supplies along the route to the Pole.”

-To get to the North Pole the expedition crew to broke up into teams, with some venturing forward and depositing caches of food and goods in igloos along the way.
+To get to the North Pole the expedition crew broke up into teams, with some venturing forward and depositing caches of food and goods in igloos along the way.
 This team would then turn back and return to the Roosevelt.
 The next teams would venture further doing the same until Peary and Henson’s group made the last push to the pole.
 During the trip, the team fell into one hazard after another.
 Both Peary and Henson fell into leads, with Henson almost dying and another part of their team almost drifted away into the night when the ice upon which their igloo sat broke apart while they were sleeping.
-This was a grueling and perilous adventure through weather that dipped to 65 degrees below zero and darkness that an Arctic winter provides.
+This was a grueling and perilous adventure through weather that dipped to 65 degrees below zero F and darkness that an Arctic winter provides.

 Peary and Henson proceeded forward with four Inuit men (Ooqueah, Ootah, Egingwah, and Seegloo) and a dog sled team on the last push to the pole.
 They raced at breakneck speeds, covering 170 miles in five days.
 At one point Peary was no longer able to continue on by foot so Henson journeyed ahead as his scout.
 As Peary’s “First Man,” Henson ventured out and realized that he had overshot his target.
 When he returned back he saw that his footsteps were the first at the spot.
 Thus, on On April 6, 1909, Henson arrived at what would later be known as Camp Jesup, 89°47′, proudly planting an American flag into the ground to signify the moment and to make a claim of having been the first people to make it to the pole.
 Perry arrived 45 minutes later and planted an American flag atop his igloo.
 Peary was apparently angered by the fact that Henson had reached the poll and planted the flag before him.
 “From the time we knew we were at the Pole, Commander Peary scarcely spoke to me,” Henson later wrote.
 “It nearly broke my heart … that he would rise in the morning and slip away on the homeward trail without rapping on the ice for me, as was the established custom.”